Skip to main content

 More Information

 You may be eligible for CSP where the government pays part of your fees.
-Estimated CSP prices are calculated based on 2026 CSP rates and a total study load of 24 units of credit.
+The estimated per unit fees are calculated using the annual CSP rate.
+It is based on a full-time study load of 24 units of credit (four courses) per semester or year.

 Intake